CARD CARRYING

 “Yes you do and maybe you are,” replied the cop, “but not here.”

-Pennington was back next morning at still another compass point on the circle, the island on the north side.
+He was back next morning at still another compass point on the circle, the traffic island on the north side.
 The same cop spotted him and warned him for the last time.

 “I moved,” said Pennington, pointing to where he stood the day before.
-The officer gave him the stink-eye and stayed parked there, blue lights flashing, while the Prophet gathered his things and left.
+The officer gave him the stink-eye and stayed parked there, blue lights flashing, while the Prophet picked up his things and left.

 Later the same morning, the store manager at The Common Crow, a natural foods market on the corner of Eastern Avenue and Pond Road, called to report a man trying to use a credit card without proper identification.